In Rochdale borough, domestic violence and abuse affects thousands of adults and children each year.

 Other contact details

-- Home-Start - home visits to provide support to parents in various situations - for example, isolation, addressing child's health needs, healthy eating, signposting for children and adults, autism support for parents and siblings - 01706 629651.
+- Home-Start (external link) - home visits to provide support to parents in various situations - for example, isolation, addressing child's health needs, healthy eating, signposting for children and adults, autism support for parents and siblings - 01706 629651.

 Operation Encompass is a police and school partnership which supports children and young people exposed to domestic abuse.